branflake2267/gxt-example-theme-java/gxt-theme-java-4/MyProject/README.md

  *  http://docs.sencha.com/gxt/4.x/ui/theme/GeneratingThemes.html

 ## Running
+0. Fix the build path or classpath for the project.
-0. Change the build_theme.sh theme builder directory.
+1. Change the build_theme.sh theme builder directory.
 (Windows users refer to docs to make your own)
-1. Build the theme first by running the build_theme.sh script.
+2. Build the theme first by running the build_theme.sh script.
-2. Debug in SDM
+3. Debug in SDM

 ## Directories
 * theme_src - appearance overrides are done here, check out what is in there.